 Browse around and find what you like.
-If you need me, you’ll find me walking the streets of my neighborhood with the baby in the wrap and the other two in the double stroller.
-If you don’t see me around, you can fill out the form below.
+If you need me, I’m probably walking the streets of my neighborhood with the baby on my back, one or two in the stroller, and whoever is left following behind.
+If you don’t see me around, you can email me or get in touch using the social media links below.

 Click here to read the Disclosures and Disclaimers.